-The unrecognized unrealized losses on investments in U.S. government and agency securities, state and agency municipal securities, city and county municipal securities, and corporate debt securities at December 31, 2019 and 2018, were mainly caused by interest rate increases and not by unfavorable changes in the credit ratings associated with these securities.
+The unrecognized unrealized losses on investments in U.S. government and agency securities at 2018 were mainly caused by interest rate fluctuations and not by unfavorable changes in the credit ratings associated with these securities.
 The Company evaluates impairment at each reporting period for each of the securities whereby the fair value of the investment is less than its book/adjusted carrying value.
 The contractual cash flows of the U.S. government and agency securities are guaranteed either by the U.S. government or an agency of the U.S. government.
 It is expected that the securities would not be settled at a price less than the cost of the investment, and the Company does not intend to sell the investment until the unrealized loss is fully recovered.
-The Company evaluated the credit ratings of the municipal, state and local agency and corporate debt securities, noting whether a significant deterioration since purchase or other factors that may indicate an OTTI, such as the length of time and extent to which fair value has been less than cost, the financial condition, and near-term prospects of the issuer as well as specific events or circumstances that may influence the operations of the issuer and the Company's intent to sell the investment.
-Additionally, the Company evaluated its intent and ability to retain loan-backed securities for a period of time sufficient to recover the amortized cost.
-As a result of these reviews, the Company recorded an OTTI of \$0 and \$25,569 as of December 31, 2019 and 2018, respectively, which are included in net realized capital gains (losses) less capital gains tax (benefit) in the statutory basis statements of operations.
+The Company evaluated the credit ratings of the corporate debt securities, noting whether a significant deterioration since purchase or other factors that may indicate an OTTI, such as the length of time and extent to which fair value has been less than cost, the financial condition, and near-term prospects of the issuer as well as specific events or circumstances that may influence the operations of the issuer and the Company's intent to sell the investment.
+As a result of these reviews, no OTTI were recorded by the Company as of December 31, 2019 and 2018.